publicityreform/findbyimage/readings/README.md

-A selection of shorter readings covering some of the concepts and theories that come up in relation to Art and Machine Learning.
+An arbitrary selection of texts related to concepts and theories that come up in a discussion of Art and Machine Learning.
 ------
 Feel free to add pdf's to this directory, or paste links below: